 Regarding caffeine content of chai tea and green tea, both contain it.
 Black tea, an ingredient of most chai tea recipes, contains up to 72 milligrams of caffeine per cup.
 Green tea has about 50 milligrams.
 You can find caffeine-free versions of these teas if you prefer to avoid the caffeine altogether, particularly if you’re concerned about caffeine overdose.
 (10)

 There are many chai tea recipes out there.
-For a version that allows you to say yes to the question is chai tea good for you, try my Chai Tea Recipe that combines the benefits of coconut milk, maple syrup, nutmeg, cinnamon and clove.
+For a version that allows you to say yes to the question is chai tea good for you, try our Chai Tea Recipe that combines the benefits of coconut milk, maple syrup, nutmeg, cinnamon and clove.

 You can also try the following healthy chai tea recipes: